 Download the University Honors brochure to learn more.

-No religious affiliation is required or expected to participate.
+Also, no religious affiliation is required or expected to participate.
 Instead, participants need an open mind and a willingness to serve.
 Participants will take part in pre-experience and post-experience discussions to prepare for this experience, learn about the area and culture of this part of the country, and reflect on the experience once it is complete.
 Students participating in WorkFest can use this opportunity to fulfill one honors experience.
-The group will stay in barracks style cabins with bunk beds.

 The total cost for participants is $350.
 However, all University Honors students completing the trip as an Honors Experience will receive an Honors Grant of $125 to offset costs.
 This will make the actual cost for participating University Honors students only $225.
+The group will stay in barracks style cabins with bunk beds.
 Costs include transportation to and from Kentucky, meals and snacks at the work site, and lodging.
 Costs do not include meals while driving to and from Southeastern Kentucky.

 Questions or concerns?
-Contact Erin Alanson.
+Contact Jason Autry.